 These systems not only enhance convenience but also play a crucial role in safeguarding our vehicles from unauthorized access.
-By understanding their inner workings, we can appreciate the engineering marvels that have made our daily commutes more secure and hassle-free.
+By understanding the hardware architecture of the RKE and the operation of remote keyless entry systems, we can appreciate the engineering marvels that have made our daily commutes more secure and hassle-free.

 The key fob communicates with the vehicle's onboard computer system using radio frequency (RF) signals.
 When the appropriate button on the key fob is pressed, it transmits a coded signal to the vehicle's receiver, which then authenticates the signal and performs the requested action, such as locking or unlocking the doors or activating the ignition system.
 No longer do we need to fumble with traditional metal keys or worry about misplacing them.

-Remote keyless entry systems offer a wide range of functionalities that enhance both convenience and security.
+Remote Keyless Entry Systems offer a wide range of functionalities that enhance both convenience and security.
 Here are some of the most common features:

 Many remote keyless entry systems include a dedicated button on the key fob that allows drivers to remotely release the trunk or hatch of their vehicle.